Overview

 DynaMesh (Tool > Geometry > DynaMesh) Fills up holes.

 🔵 Remesh (Poly Modeling Shelf) A triangle based remesher with a good amount of options, very useful in conjunction with Maya’s retopologize tool.
-(Interpolation Type Linear is mostly better for preserving the shape on hard surface objects while Hybrid is better for organic shapes.)
+(Interpolation Type Linear is mostly better for preserving the shape on hard surface objects, while Hybrid is better for organic shapes.)

 🟠 Remesh (Ctrl + R In Sculpting Mode) Remeshing takes very long and yields not the best of results.
 Sometimes even generates zero length edges.
 Doesn’t work properly if holes are present.
 Shift + R to determine voxel size.